ctxswitch/shutter/README.md

 **SHUTTER_PERSIST_FILE:** Use this variable to set the location of the 'persist' file.  i.e. /etc/sysconfig/iptables (default for Redhat)

+**SHUTTER_MODE:** Sets the mode of operation.
+Currently only used for testing, but in the future it will include a development mode for increased log output for automated runs

 More documentation to come...